ammathis/serial-morse-listener/README.md

 ```
 The `wpm` argument sets the expected speed of input signals.
 An appropriate words-per-minute for (slow) beginners is 5.

+Add the flag `-k` or `--keyboard` to listen for keyboard presses on the alt_r key instead of listening from the serial port.

 ## Testing

-Even if you don't have an appropriate serial device handy, there is an integration test in [tests/test_listener.py](tests/test_listener.py) which mocks the serial input and keyboard output, so that you can try the code out easily.
+There is an integration test in [tests/test_listener.py](tests/test_listener.py) which mocks the serial input and keyboard output, so that you can try the code out easily.

 ## Extending